 In general, repo agents are not supposed to touch you or use force on you, unless in self-defense.

-If these rules are broken, you may be able to receive compensation.
-Call us today at 816-842-6200 to speak with an attorney.
+If crediotrs have broken one of these 5 things a repo man cannot do, you may be able to receive compensation.
+Call us today at 816-842-6200 to speak with our experienced KC bankruptcy lawyers.
 Or you can email us and schedule your free consultation.